Insality/defold-event/README.md

 - **Cross-Context**: You can subscribe to events from different scripts.
 - **Callback Management**: Attach callbacks to events with optional data.
 - **Global Events**: Create and subscribe global events that can be triggered from anywhere in your game.
-- **Defer**: Defer module provides a queuing mechanism for events.
-Unlike regular events which are immediately processed, deferred events are stored in a queue until they are explicitly handled by a subscriber
+- **Queue**: Create queue instances to queue events until they are handled by subscribers.
+Unlike regular events which are immediately processed, queued events are stored in a queue until they are explicitly handled.
+- **Global Queues**: Create and subscribe global queue instances that can be accessed from anywhere in your game.
+- **Promise**: A+ Promise specification implementation built on top of the event system for asynchronous operations and chaining.
 - **Logging**: Set a logger to log event activities.
-- **Memory Allocations Tracker**: Detects if an event callback causes a huge memory allocations.

 ## Setup